skypilot-org/skypilot/llm/vicuna-llama-2/README.md

   disk_size: 1000
   use_spot: true
 ```
 However, spot A100-80GB:8 is currently only supported on GCP.
-On-demand versions are supported on AWS, Azure, GCP, and Lambda.
-(Hint: check out the handy outputs of `sky show-gpus A100-80GB:8`!)
+On-demand versions are supported on AWS, Azure, GCP, and Lambda (hint: check out the handy outputs of `sky show-gpus A100-80GB:8`!).

-To use those clouds, add the `--no-use-spot` flag to request on-demand instances:
+To use these clouds, add the `--no-use-spot` flag to request on-demand instances:
 ```console
 sky launch --no-use-spot ...
 ```